 Q: Are there designated smoking areas?

 A: Smoking is not permitted in the Convention Center.
 If you wish to smoke, please be sure to have your hand stamped, and exit the facility to do so.

 Q: Is there handicapped parking available near the Convention Center?

 A: Parking situations differ with each parking area.
-Links to each parking facility are included on the Trip Planner map.
+Click here for more parking information.

 Q: Are there elevators to accommodate people with special needs?